Providers¶

 Where and how to inject dependencies?¶

-To inject dependencies with waku
+To inject dependencies with waku, you need to:

 - Register them as

-with the desired scope in modules. - Identify your application entrypoints and decorate them with the
+providerswith the desired scope in modules. - Identify your application entrypoints and decorate them with the

-decorator for your framework.
+@injectdecorator for your framework.
 Consult the Dishka integrations section for your framework to find out how to do this. - Add dependencies as arguments to your entrypoint signature using the

-type hint.
+Injectedtype hint.

 Next steps¶